squito/squito.github.com/_posts/2013-03-28-scala-loop-profiling.md

 I tried turning on extra info on what the hotspot compiler was doing with `-XX:+PrintCompilation`, and I was shocked to see it wasn't doing anything special w/ the foreach!
-After looking with `javap`, I found out that the lambda if _already compiled away_.
+After looking with `javap`, I found out that the lambda is _already compiled away_.
 The foreach wasn't another function call!
 This was a real shock.
 But, i also had my doubts, because according to javap, my tail-recursive function was still creating a function call.
 If that was really the case, there is no way it would have comparable performance.